2018 Call for Papers

 - Public Health Preparedness

 - GIS in Managing Disease and Population Health

 - Author/Presenter name(s)

 - Presentation title (10 words or less)

 - Complete address, phone, and email information

-- Brief presenter biography (25 words or less)
+- Brief presenter biography (25 words or fewer)

-- The information you enter will be published on the website and in the agenda.
+- Remember, the information you enter will be published on the website and in the agenda.
 Eliminate bullet points and numbering and avoid using words in all capital letters.
-All submissions must be in English.
+Also, submissions must be in English.